kevburnsjr/batchy/README.md

 1) I frequently see gophers get concurrent batching wrong.
 2) I frequently see gophers avoid batching altogether because concurrency is hard.
 3) I frequently need this sort of batching and I'd rather not solve the same problem differently for every project.
-4) I want to help save the planet by making everyone's systems more energy efficient.

 ## Benchmarks